 You could also experiment with cold-pressed flavored olive oils, substituting them for extra virgin olive oil.

-The recipes here can help you get started making appetizing, hearty, healthy, and energy-sustaining salads with my favorite topper – olive oil dressing!
-Bon appétit!
+I hope this information on this page helps you get started making appetizing, hearty, healthy, and energy-sustaining salads – Bon appétit!

 From my heart to yours,